 Baby facilities: No facilities are available as standard at present, but please inquire if you do have the need.

 Washing facilities: A washing machine is available.

-Air conditioning: None: not generally needed in this cooler hilly climate.
-However fans are available in the bedrooms, and heating is available during the winter period.
+Air conditioning: Available, although not frequently needed in this cooler hilly climate.
+Fans also available in the bedrooms, and heating is available during the winter period.

 Supplementary services: None are offered on the property itself, but this is where you should easily be able to benefit from the community facilitities.
 Doctors, physiotherapists are only 5 minutes away by foot; for such services as chef, driver, masseur etc ask at the estate reception office.